 Since all can bite or sting, any of them could be what you claim was biting.
 However, neither of the mites can fly which would be the big difference between them and the thrips.

-Next, spray over the top with Talstar using a Hose End Sprayer:
+Next, spray over the top with Maxxthor EC using our Hose End Sprayer:

 The key with all these pests is to saturate the turf as well as the plants since any of them can live on shrubs, bushes and other plant life.
 So which ever spray you get, be sure to treat the outside landscape heavy and you’ll see an instant reduction.
 And over time, the granules will provide long term prevention.